igorbasko01/exercise-management/.tasks/tasks/TASK-8.md

 priority: Medium
 category: Feature
 owner: None
-board: In Progress
+board: Backlog
 ---

 ## Description
 Should implement the following methods:
 - [ ] Exercise Template Service - A service for managing exercise templates.
 Contains:
   - [x] Create Exercise Template - Creates a new exercise template.
-  - [ ] Get Exercise Template - Gets an exercise template by id.
+  - [x] Get Exercise Template - Gets an exercise template by id.
-  - [ ] Get Exercise Templates - Gets all exercise templates.
+  - [x] Get Exercise Templates - Gets all exercise templates.
   - [ ] Update Exercise Template - Updates an exercise template.
 Only allow update if no exercise sets are associated with the template.
   - [ ] Delete Exercise Template - Deletes an exercise template.
 Only allow delete if no exercise sets are associated with the template.